mmckegg/notevil/README.md

 Like built-in `eval`, the result of the last expression will be returned.
 Unlike built-in, there is no access to global objects, only the context that is passed in as the second object.

+Built in types such as `Object` and `String` are still available, but they are wrapped so that any changes to prototypes are contained in the eval instance.

 [![NPM](https://nodei.co/npm/notevil.png?compact=true)](https://nodei.co/npm/notevil/)

 ## Example